 Food: There are no fancy restaurants in Matheran though but who’ll gonna miss them if the dhabbas and the local food vendors can promise even better Maharashtrian and Punjabi cuisines.

 Beware of Monkeys: Watch out for the aggressive Matheran macaque monkeys who will not hesitate to snatch your belongings especially anything resembling food!

-Amar Juice Corner: When the city is officially about to close and you wish to have something delicious but even pocket friendly, here is the place.
-Idli, pav bhaji and special falooda is to die for here.
+Amar Juice Corner: When the city is officially about to close and you wish to have something delicious but even pocket-friendly, here is the place.
+Idli, pav bhaji and special falooda are to die for here.
 The tava pulao and the masala pav are also worth trying.

 There’s really nothing special to do here but relax, wander the woods on foot, and enjoy the fresh air and panoramic views.
 Matheran was definitely a throwback to the time when there were limited urbanization and no sight of vehicles.
 Don’t you also wish to time travel to this scenic and serene world?
 Get up and pack your bags to get astonished by the calmness and beauty of this small hill station in Maharashtra.